ansible/receptor/docs/source/user_guide/k8s.rst

 kubeitpod.yml

-Note at this time it is necessary to have either a tcp-listener or a tcp-peer to be able to start the control service.
+N.B. it may necessary to have one of tcp-listener, tcp-peer, or local-only to be able to start the control service.
 See https://github.com/ansible/receptor/issues/518

 .. code-block:: yaml